-As a girl, Isabella was born enslaved.
+As a girl, Isabella was born into slavery but but possessed a mind and a vision that knew no bounds.
 She was never taught to read or write, and she was separated from her mother, brothers, and sisters — and then, when she was older, from her children.
 But she knew she, like every person, deserved to be free.
 And her vision of her future led her to take a new name: Sojourner Truth.
-This luminous picture book biography captures Truth's strength and perseverance, as well as the towering spirit that allowed her to create a path for healing — one which we are still walking today.
+This luminous picture book biography captures Truth's strength and perseverance as it tells the story of this giant in the struggle for civil rights.

 In Pakistan, a baby girl is considered bad luck, but Malala's father Ziauddin disagreed.
 When people said girls shouldn't go to school, Malala went to secret classes, and started writing a blog about her life that people around the world read.
 Even when the Taliban tried to kill her, Malala would not stay quiet; she recovered and traveled around the world speaking about the importance of equal access to education.
 Author / illustrator Lina Maslo's poetic and inspiring telling of the life of this phenomenal activist for girls' education will make young readers ask themselves how their own voice can contribute to this important cause.
 For more books to share this inspiring activist's story, visit our Malala Yousafzai Collection.